IE-555/final-project-dshinde99/README.md

 plt.axis('equal')
 plt.show()
 ```

+* Creates a box plot comparing different audio features (danceability, energy, speechiness, etc.) of the tracks.

 * Creates a list of the top 20 genres.
 * For each genre, finds an artist in the sort_data DataFrame associated with that genre and appends their name and genre to a list.